criticalpathinstitute/data_curation_template/levels.md

 ## Curation level definitions
-### Level 0
+### Level 0 (ingest)
-All C-Path data receive basic Ilevel 0) curation upon ingest, before moving to the storage vault.
+All C-Path data receive basic (level 0) curation upon ingest, before moving to the storage vault.
 Level 0 curation includes the following checks:

 - Does the dataset match the manifest?
 - Are there data dictionaries for tabular data?